flauc/angular2-notifications/docs/toastNotifications.md

 }
 ```

-The following options can be overridden by passing them to the override object:
+If you want a specific notification to have different options you can override them when calling any of the access methods by passing them to the override object.
+The following options can be overridden:
 * timeOut
 * showProgressBar
 * pauseOnHover
 * clickToClose
 * maxLength
 * theClass

+Here is an example of overriding global options:
 ```js
 this._notificationsService.success(
     title: 'example',